ciur/papermerge/docs/source/installation/index.rst

 Installation
 ==============

 There are different methods to install Papermerge.
+They differ by amount of effort required and purpose.

 .. toctree::
    :maxdepth: 4

-   from_sources
+   no_automation
+   start_etc
+   docker
+   ansible
+   jenkins_and_ansible